 We must do all we can to reduce these threats and the ‘Don’t Risk It’ campaign aims to protect our country by asking you to not bring back plants, seeds, flowers, fruit or vegetables into the UK from your travels abroad.
 Pests and diseases can be present on plants, seeds, flowers, fruit and vegetables, even if they look healthy, and on soil clinging to the roots of plants or on plant products, like root vegetables.

 Our border inspectors currently carry out around 70,000 physical checks of imported plants each year and are highly effective.
 This is expected to increase to around 125,000 physical checks each year.
 To meet this demand we have recruited 200 more plant health inspectors over the past two years with recruitment ongoing for nearly 150 more.
 The UK Plant Health risk register contains details of over 1200 plant pests and pathogens which are regularly reviewed and prioritised for action, by government and industry.

 But we cannot eliminate all risks and we all have a part to play in protecting our plants and trees for future generations to enjoy.

 One of the biggest threats to the UK

-One of our big concerns is Xylella, one of the most dangerous plant disease worldwide.
-Although Xylella is currently not in the UK it is present in regions of Italy, France, Portugal and Spain.
+One of our big concerns is Xylella, one of the most dangerous plant diseases worldwide.
+Although Xylella is currently not in the UK, it is present in regions of Italy, France, Portugal and Spain.
 Its presence causes major economic and environmental impacts.

 Any outbreak in the UK would lead to widespread destruction of plants and trees, the restriction of horticultural trade and the use of pesticides to control the insects which spread the disease.
 In Italy it is estimated that impact of Xylella on olive trees alone has so far amounted to a loss of €390 million in the past three years.